Penultimate Glacial Period: Cause

 Much like the last glacial period, the penultimate glacial period was caused by a great orbital eccentricity of Earth.
 This eccentricity causes greater seasonal impacts than normal because it limits the amount of sunlight that reaches the earth's surface, lowering the temperature.
 Due to this, northern insolation (the amount of sunlight that reaches the surface) is reduced, meaning that during summer, less heat is exposed to the snows of the winter, which don't completely melt.
 This buildup of ice and snow over thousands of years eventually leads to residual ice sheets, which would also reflect light away from the earth, further cooling the earth.
 A decrease in greenhouse gas concentrations such as CO_{2}, are a result of the expanded ice sheets.
 This is because as the Earth cooled, and ice sheets expanded, the ocean waters became colder, which then could absorb more CO_{2} from the atmosphere.
-These factors all feedback into each other: as the ice sheets extended, more CO_{2} was absorbed, and more light was reflected off the ice sheets, furthermore expanding the ice sheets, this self-reinforcing cooling setting the world into a glacial period.
+These factors all feedback into each other: as the ice sheets extended, more light was reflected off the ice sheets, reducing temperatures, cooling the oceans which then absorbed more CO_{2}, which led to more cooling and further expanded the ice sheets, this self-reinforcing cooling setting the world into a glacial period.